dhandma/withMongDB/README.md

 --------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------

-1. Sample code to connect to mongo db . index_with_mongoose_connections.js
+1. Sample code to connect to mongo db -  index_with_mongoose_connections.js

+2. Basic Sample code to insert one and insert many with Schema: index_withschema.js